sahana-dhar/23f-project-boilerplate/README.md

 and leave reviews and ratings, Talentia is the future for streamlining the film industry.

 This repo contains a boilerplate setup for spinning up 3 Docker containers:
-1. A MySQL 8 container for obvious reasons2
+1. A MySQL 8 container
 1. A Python Flask container to implement a REST API
 1. A Local AppSmith Server